RoboSense-LiDAR/rslidar_sdk/doc/intro/hiding_parameters_intro.md

-# Introduction to hiding parameters
+# Introduction to hidden parameters

-In order to make the config file as simple as possible, we hide some of the parameters and give them a default value in the program.
-This document show you the use of those hiding parameters and you can decide whether to add them back or not.
+In order to make the config file as simple as possible, we selectively hide some of the parameters and give them a default value in the program.
+If not added to  ```config.yaml```, the default values will be used.
+This document explains the meanings of these these hidden parameters.